naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/02_development_environment.md

 ```

 If the above commands ran successfully, your development environment is correctly set up and you are ready to move on to converting your code base into a Dockerfile.

+You can now run `exit` to terminate that Docker container.

 [(Next Page: Building the Dockerfile)](/tutorial/building-the-dockerfile)